OSUSecLab/TensorCrypt/README.md

 `inference`: scripts to perform model inference for encryption and decryption.

-`implementations`: implementations of NN DSLs in terms of ciphers.
+`src`: implementations of NN DSLs in terms of ciphers.

+`mobile`: Android app used to test TensorCrypto models.

 ## Installation & Requirements